subutai-attic/gitbin/Readme.md

 * make install
     * If you did a static build you need to create "lib" directory under git-bin project and move *.a file from poco/lib directory into git-bin/lib

-Now you need to configure and build git-bin itself:
+Now you need to configure and build git-bin itself.
+Note, that git-bin uses cppunit library to run unit tests.
+If you have no installed cppunit library, than you should append --no-tests flag to configure script

 *  ./configure